Cisplatine War: Aftermath

-In Brazil, the loss of Cisplatina added to growing discontent with Emperor Pedro I. Although it was far from the main reason, it was a factor that led to his abdication in 1831.
+In Brazil, the loss of Cisplatina added to growing discontent with Emperor Pedro I. The liberals became stronger in parliament and managed to downsize a seditious army and strengthen their local militias.
+Although it was far from the main reason, it was a factor that led to a rebellion which took place in Rio de Janeiro on 13 March 1831.
+These tensions led to the abdication of the Emperor.

+In Argentina, the war led to Rivadavia’s resign.
+The national authorities were dissolved and Argentina de facto defaulted on its debt to Baring Brothers.
+After the loss of the Banda Oriental, peripheral elites had the momentum, and Juan Manuel de Rosas, the new leader of the federales, soon retook the governorship of Buenos Aires, starting a three-decades-long intermittent civil war between unitarios and federales.

 Legacy

-Although the war was not a war of independence, as none of the belligerents fought to establish an independent nation, it has a similar recognition within Uruguay.
+Although the war was not a war of independence, as none of the belligerents fought to establish an independent nation, the Independence in Uruguay was a direct consequence of it, and it has a similar recognition within Uruguay.
 The Thirty-Three Orientals are acknowledged as national heroes, who freed Uruguay from Brazilian rule.
 The landing of the Thirty-Three Orientals is also known as the "Liberation crusade".

 The war has a similar reception within Argentina, considered as a brave fight against an enemy of superior forces.
 The Argentine Navy has named many ships after people, events and ships involved in the war.
 William Brown (known as "Guillermo Brown" in Argentina) is considered the father of the Argentine navy, and is treated akin to an epic hero for his actions in the war.
 He is also known as the "Nelson of the Río de la Plata".

 Brazil has had little interest in the war beyond naval warfare buffs.
 Few Brazilian historians have examined it in detail.
 The national heroes of Brazil are instead from Brazilian independence, the conflicts with Rosas (Platine War) or the Paraguayan War.

 Despite the role of Britain in the war, and the presence of British naval officials on both sides of the conflict, the war is largely unknown in the English-speaking world.